Nuffield Australia 2015 Scholar

 Closing the knowledge gap for Australia’s organic farm industry

-Keen to address the inconstancies in supply and challenges of a segmented industry here in Australia, Nathan visited organic businesses operating in the United States, the Netherlands and France.
+Keen to address the inconstancies in supply and challenges of a segmented industry here in Australia, Nathan visited operations in the USA, the Netherlands and France.

-“When I first started this journey, I thought I would find a “silver bullet” to fix everything, but from early on in my travels, I saw organic farmers experiencing similar challenges to what we face here in Australia.
+“When I first started this journey, I thought I would find a “silver bullet”, but from early on in my travels, I saw organic farmers experiencing similar challenges to what we face here in Australia.
 Instead, I found different approaches that can help our industry’s practices become more sustainable over time.
 It is not a one size fits all approach, but rather a combination of principles that can lead to better results year on year.”

-Nathan said the development of a basic crop rotation plan that combines business and personal goals, as well as financial stability and the development of healthy soils was a good start.
+The development of a basic crop rotation plan that combines business and personal goals, and financial stability and the development of healthy soils was a good start.

 “Crop rotation is a core requirement for a certified organic business and great care is needed to ensure continued plant and soil health.
 In the US, for instance, I met with Klaas Maarten from Lakeview Organic Grains in the New York state, which began as a small group of farmers and now fills an entire Cornell University lecture hall.
 Klaas and his peers work on crop rotation strategies so that stubble and residue from the previous crop do not interfere with weeding techniques and planting dates, which ensures crop emergence before weeds start to grow.
 He was incredibly generous with his knowledge and, as a general rule, believed that sowing poorer-fertility soil earlier in the sowing window and higher-fertility soil later in the sowing window produce better results.”

-“Ensuring good soil health, including its physical, chemical and biological properties, is absolutely critical.
+“Ensuring good soil health - physical, chemical and biological properties - is critical.
 If we can develop higher soil fertility and fewer ‘cash-type’ crops in rotation, weeding equipment won’t be relied on so heavily, or only required in emergency situations.
 Compared to countries like the Netherlands and the USA, Australia is quite inefficient in its gross revenue per hectare of production for organic areas, especially when you consider that we have more than 50 per cent of the world’s certified organic land mass.

 “Looking ahead, we will need to investigate and evaluate new areas such as GPS guidance, crops tailored to consumer preferences and organic no till.
 Having a community of organic farmers to trial these new practices may also lower costs and provide better results in the long term.
 I strongly believe that organic farming has a vibrant future here in Australia, and with the right support and pursuit of best practice across the board, it is well on its way to becoming a mainstay of Australian horticulture".